 A garbage disposal air switch is that shiny push-button switch you see on many kitchen countertops.
 It is used to switch ON and OFF garbage disposal.
 It uses air pressure to turn on a switch that electronically connects the disposal to the mains.
 So basically, an air switch is a switch that is used to turn on another switch!

+Air switches are more aesthetically pleasing and ergonomic than regular wall switches.
 There is a wide variety of air switches and they have a wide range of industrial applications.
-But to operate a garbage disposal you need to buy one that is specifically made for it.
+However, to operate your garbage disposal, you need to buy one that is specifically made for it.

-An air switch has 3 main parts;
+An air switch has 3 main parts:

 - A push-button unit